tosin2013/ollama-api/docs/README.md

 1. A GitHub account.
 2. The Aider tool installed on your local machine.
 3. Access to the Ollama API project repository.
+4. Ensure that the `http://localhost:11434` endpoint is accessible from other applications.
+This may require network configuration and firewall settings.

 ## Steps to Integrate